 Yoshimoto, Taimatsu.
 2008.
 Fudanshi ni kiku [Talking with fudanshi].
 Self-published.http://www.picnic.to/~taimatsu/common/milk/milk_postal_taimatsu.htm.

 Note that the 2009 follow-up study lists Tagame Gengoroh as co-author.

-As a spectre of male homosexual desire created and enjoyed by the female gaze, it haunts the Japanese patriarchy, positing an eroticized romantic exchange that both abstracts male behaviour stereotypes, including aggressive/ violent ones and rewrites them as female authored scripts of repressed, forbidden desire and identity to be shared among women.
+As a specter of male homosexual desire created and enjoyed by the female gaze, it haunts the Japanese patriarchy, positing an eroticized romantic exchange that both abstracts male behavior stereotypes, including aggressive/ violent ones and rewrites them as female authored scripts of repressed, forbidden desire and identity to be shared among women.

 It is raw, undiluted, powerful female sexuality.
 It disrupts. it mocks.
 It rages.
 It refuses “to take responsibility”.
 It plays hob with every “official” categorization it can lay its mittens on.
 It has issues.
 It is not well behaved.
 Bakhtin’s Carnival theories cannot touch it.
 It is far more insidious than “drag”.
 It will kill the puppy if you do not buy the magazine.
 But it also screams out for what it finds lacking in the real world.

 It is the desire for desire, for a tale of “love” that destroys and remakes the entire world.

 “Apres notre amour, le deluge”.